Architecture

 rb_cprefix (e.g.,rb_cCvMat)

-The Rice visitor is the most complex (~2100 lines) because C++ has the most features to handle.
+The Rice generator is the largest part of the codebase because C++ has the most features to handle.
 Some notable aspects:

 Traversal